 With the dynamic combination of university marine scientists, state-of-the art facilities and analytical equipment, collaborative research, and an overriding commitment to quality, UC Santa Cruz is at the forefront of marine sciences research, education, and outreach.
 Set in the biologically rich environment of Monterey Bay and the nation’s largest national marine sanctuary, the campus provides students and scientists who seek to study the ocean and its life a unique opportunity to pursue their dreams.

-Established in 1972, the IMS is composed of 40 affiliated faculty; 173 professional researchers, project scientists, specialists, postdoctoral researchers, and research associates; and 25 support staff.
-Marine scientists from the Departments of Ocean Sciences, Ecology and Evolutionary Biology, Earth and Planetary Sciences, Microbiology and Environmental Toxicology, Chemistry and Biochemistry, Environmental Studies, and Applied Mathematics and Statistics conduct their research within the shared focus of the institute.
-The institute provides facilities and administrative and technical support for faculty, researchers, graduate and undergraduate students involved in marine sciences.
+Established in 1972, IMS is composed of 39 affiliated faculty; 175 professional researchers, project scientists, specialists, postdoctoral researchers, and research associates; and 25 support staff.
+Marine scientists from the departments of Ocean Sciences, Ecology and Evolutionary Biology, Earth and Planetary Sciences, Microbiology and Environmental Toxicology, Chemistry and Biochemistry, Environmental Studies, and Applied Mathematics and Statistics conduct their research within the shared focus of the institute.
+The institute provides facilities and administrative and technical support for faculty, researchers, visiting scientists, graduate students, and undergraduates.
 Faculty and researchers work independently and collaboratively within eight clusters:

 Fisheries and fishery management